mrkkrp/markkarpov.com/post/working-with-text-without-pain.md

 admit that also faced this issue a couple of years ago.
 Since then though, I managed to eliminate the problem completely and currently I type as long and as much as I want and do not experience any pain at all.
-Here I describe the combination of hardware/settings/techniques what helped me.
+Here I describe the combination of hardware/settings/techniques that helped me.

 ## The keyboard